 - 1. To acquire knowledge on formulation of boundary value problems. - 2.
-To gain knowledge on stress analysis. - 3.
-To be familiar with meshing using various mesh generation methods. - 4.
-To understand dynamic analysis. - 5.
-To understand the behavior of plate and shell elements.
+To be familiar with meshing using various mesh generation methods. - 3.
+To understand the behaviour of plate and shell elements.

-- 1. Formulate boundary value problems of finite element method. - 2.
-Discretize the structure and determine interpolation functions using various elements. - 3.
-Apply direct stiffness method as FEA tool. - 4.
-Analyze complex structural problems using iso parametric and axis-symmetric formulations. - 5.
-Perform Finite Element Analysis by standard software.
+- 1. Apply the finite element approach to boundary value problems. - 2.
+Analyze the structure and use elements to interpolate functions. - 3.
+Apply direct stiffness method as Finite Element Analysis tool. - 4.
+Analyze complex structural problems using iso parametric and axis symmetric formulations. - 5.
+Apply a Finite Element method by standard software.